BenoitAdam/nullDC4Wii/README.md

 - vmu_save_A1.bin
 - vmu_save_A2.bin

-## Status (13/03/2026)
+## Status (10/06/2026)

 launch on dolphin an real Wii with FPS between 8 and 50 Fps
 game selector implemented
-1 player controler implemented
+2 players controler implemented
-Few games are runnable :
-- Castlevania (Demo)
-- Crazy Taxi
-- Sega Tetris
-- Shenmue
-- Jojo
+Games tested : See compatibility

 Wii Dynarec has been improved & completed by AI.
 Compile but doesn't run (Black Screen).
 See /archive folder